rcgsheffield/sheffield_hpc/sharc/software/apps/orca.rst

     #$ -l h_rt=00:30:00
     #$ -l rmem=2G

-    module load apps/orca/4.0.1/binary
+    module load apps/orca/5.0.3/binary

     orca my_input.inp > my_input.out

 The script requests a serial job with a runtime of 30 mins and 2G of real memory.
-The ORCA 4.0.1 input file is ``my_input.inp``.
+The ORCA 5.0.3 input file is ``my_input.inp``.

 Installation notes
 ------------------
+ORCA 5.0.3 comes pre compiled and is behind a log in portal.
+The download links are now dynamic so you manually download it before running the install script.
+Also the URLs have changed URL hence the removal/change to some of the links.

+ORCA 5.0.3 was installed as a binary installation using the :download:`install_orca.sh </sharc/software/install_scripts/apps/orca/5.0.3/binary/install_orca.sh>` script;
+the module file is
+:download:`binary </sharc/software/modulefiles/apps/orca/5.0.3/binary>`.

 ORCA 4.0.1 was installed as a binary installation using the :download:`install_orca.sh </sharc/software/install_scripts/apps/orca/4.0.1/binary/install_orca.sh>` script;